-We offer school partners a range of puberty education books, purchased through Amazon for the most part, to be housed in school libraries and counselors’ offices (we can’t afford to furnish all students with their own books).
+Our core work is supplying period products — pads, liners, tampons, our moon time and Big Auntie bags filled with supplies, reusable pads, menstrual cups, and cotton underwear for period accidents at school – to the schools with whom we partner.
+We also offer school partners a range of puberty education books.
+We buy these from Amazon, for the most part, to be housed in school libraries and counselors’ offices (we can’t afford to furnish all students with their own books).
 On occasion, we have been able to offer students the booklet Passage: A Guide to Periods, supplied by our friends at Glad Rags.
 It covers biology, history, menstrual options, and more and fits with our mission by providing a lively, positive approach to menstruation.
 You can order yours here.

 I wanted to take a moment to thank you for the booklets on self care.
 We have been able to use these in our small groups and give them to individual students.
 We appreciate your attention to the needs that we face as we educate our students in this matter.
 Our students often are not prepared for the changes in their bodies and these booklets have been useful tools for us.